IntersectMBO/ouroboros-network/ouroboros-consensus/docs/config-CODEOWNERS.md

 This document explains how to configure a repository so that there are primary code owners automatically requested for review and also separate secondary code owners who are neither automatically requested nor notified but whose Approval still unblocks merging.
-This setup naturally accomodates scenarios such as an urgent PR when the primary code owners are unavailable.
+This setup naturally accommodates scenarios such as an urgent PR when the primary code owners are unavailable.

 ## Executive summary